Freepik: which plan removes the attribution requirement for downloads?

 Which Freepik plans remove the attribution requirement for downloads?

-Short Answer: Attribution is not required on Premium, Premium+, or Enterprise plans.
-It is required for free users and Teams Essential.
+Short Answer: Attribution is not required on Premium, Premium+, Enterprise, and Teams plans on Premium or Premium+.
+Free users and Essential plans must attribute.

 Expanded Explanation: